-MyMaterials (Inclusive Access and Open Educational Resources)
+MyMaterials (Inclusive Access)

 MyMaterials assures students have the correct course materials at the lowest price possible.
-For courses using Inclusive Access, a fee is charged at registration.
-Open Educational Resources (OER) courses use open license and publicly available materials for education, and so required course materials, such as e-textbooks, videos, and/or digital assets, are totally free.
-Students receive online access to the materials, accessible on a tablet, laptop, or desktop computer.
-Visit www.waubonsee.edu/mymaterials for more information and a list of courses that offer MyMaterials.
+For courses using this program, a MyMaterials fee is charged at registration.
+Students then receive online access to the materials they need on a tablet, laptop or desktop computer.
+Visit www. waubonsee.edu/mymaterials for more information and a list of courses which offer MyMaterials.